LiteLLM — Unified OpenAI-Compatible API for 100+ LLM Providers

 Limitations / Honest Assessment #

-LiteLLM is not the right tool for every situation.
-Here is where it falls short:
+LiteLLM is not the right tool for every team.
+Two limitations stand out in production:

-Enterprise SSO costs money — SAML/SSO, audit logs, and advanced guardrails are part of LiteLLM Enterprise.
+Enterprise SSO costs money — SAML/SSO, audit logs, and advanced guardrails are part of LiteLLM Enterprise, not the open-source release.
 The OSS version handles virtual keys and basic budgets only.

 Frequently Asked Questions #

-Yes — change two lines: set base_url to your LiteLLM proxy and api_key to a virtual key.
-Everything else stays the same.
-This is the primary reason teams adopt LiteLLM; zero code changes beyond configuration.
+Point your existing OpenAI SDK client’s base_url to your LiteLLM proxy and swap the api_key for a virtual key.
+Everything else — model names, message format, streaming — stays the same.
+This is the primary reason teams adopt LiteLLM: zero code changes beyond configuration.

 Q: How does the fallback mechanism work?

 You define fallback chains in config.yaml.
-If a model returns a 429, 500, or timeout, LiteLLM retries the request against the next model in the chain — all within the same client request.
-The client sees a single response; failover happens transparently.
+If a model returns a 429, 500, or timeout, LiteLLM retries the request against the next model in the configured fallback chain, transparently to the caller.

 Q: How do I monitor LiteLLM in production?